 To obtain a certificate of liability insurance, you need to have an active policy with us.

 If you don't have a policy, you can purchase insurance and get a certificate of liability insurance within hours.
 Most business owners that buy insurance through TechInsurance get a certificate of insurance within two hours of purchasing coverage.

 Policyholders don't have to pay anything to prove they have liability insurance.
 Certificates of insurance are completely free, so you can provide proof of insurance at no cost to anyone who needs to see it.
 Just make sure your policy is active and you're up to date on your insurance payments.

 The cost of small business liability insurance primarily depends on which policies you buy.
 The most common policy, general liability insurance, has an average cost of $28 per month.

 A commercial certificate of insurance form includes the date the certificate was issued, who issued it, who it covers, the type of insurance, the policy limits, and other information.

 If you receive a form from a vendor or subcontractor, check it over to ensure:

-    View a sample ACORD commercial certificate of insurance.
+View a sample ACORD certificate of liability insurance.